-The Tees Valley Leaders and Mayor have welcomed a devolution deal put on the table by the Government, which would see millions of pounds of additional funding head to the region.
+The Tees Valley Leaders and Mayor have welcomed a devolution deal put on the table by the Government.
+This would see millions of pounds in extra funding head to the region.

 It follows weeks of negotiation between the Government and the five local authorities to bring about a firm deal.

 The deal itself is worth £450 million over 30 years, equivalent to an extra £15 million per year.
 It provides for the transfer of significant powers for;

-A new investment fund would be created to carry out a programme of investment in the region over the 30 year period, which would include a devolved and consolidated transport budget.
+A new investment fund would be created to carry out a programme of investment in the region.
+This would take place over the 30 year period, which would include a devolved and consolidated transport budget.

 The deal also includes a comprehensive review and redesign of the education, skills and employment support system.

-The Tees Valley would introduce a directly elected city region Mayor who would work alongside the leaders of the five local authorities to provide leadership and be directly accountable to the electorate.
+The Tees Valley would introduce a directly elected city region Mayor who would work alongside the leaders of the five local authorities.
+They would provide leadership and be directly accountable to the electorate.